 Classroom Organization Hack #1: Drawers

-One system that I really like using are drawers for many things, but all the paper is the best for drawers.
+One system that I really like using is drawers for many things, but all the paper is the best for drawers.
 I use them to store all kinds of papers that would just sit on my desk, but now they all have a place to go.

 As you can see, I’ve collected a lot of drawers over the years.
 I didn’t have these all at once, but it’s definitely a good investment.
-Having them clearly labeled is also good for you to find and put things away, but also for your students to help you or a substitute.
+Having them clearly labeled is also good for you to find and put things away, but also for your students to help you or as a substitute.
 I have put all the cart drawers or similar ones on my Amazon page, however, these are not the best prices.
 I would highly recommend you shop around at Walmart, Target, Big Lots, etc. for cheaper prices.

 Classroom Organization Hack #2: Baskets & Containers

 Another thing I like to use a lot of is baskets and containers.
 They are a great way to put things together so it’s easy to find what you’re looking for in the middle of class.
 In my closet, I use a lot of the Sterlite snap lid containers because they are flat on top and you can stack them on top of each other.
 I keep a lot of my seasonal books in these, but also units and resources throughout the year.

 In my cabinets, I’ve used these colorful baskets from Really Good Stuff.
-I originally bought them to use in my class library, but they weren’t sturdy enough to last after students to use.
+I originally bought them to use in my class library, but they weren’t sturdy enough to last after students use them.
 But they’re perfect for craft items.

 I also use the same Sterlite snap lid containers for extra office supplies

 I use the big Sterilite bins for seasonal items.
 These are great for on top of cabinets, but I also keep a few inside my big long cabinet.